ga-wdi-lessons/js-higher-order-functions/readme.md

 }
 ```

-A function that takes care of the looping and condition checking would look like:
+A function that takes care of the looping and condition checking would look like...

 ```js
 function filter (array, fn) {